 Sometimes Preliminary Hearings are “Vacated”.
 This means that the State has decided to proceed by way of “Grand Jury” in order to determine probable cause to issue an “Indictment”.
 (See Indictment).
 They usually do this on the more serious felonies (class 1, 2, 3), and to avoid good defense attorneys from successfully challenging their probable cause in front of a Judge with a Preliminary Hearing.
 This normally will occur within several weeks after the court date has been vacated, although the prosecutor still has up to 7 years from the date of violation to do this.
 Once an indictment is handed down, then we will begin all over again with an “Initial Appearance” (see Initial Appearance).
 If a Defendant is in custody, normally the indictment will be handed down within 10 days of the case being vacated.
 During this time period, the Defendant will still be held in custody pending the Grand Jury’s outcome.

-Contact The Law Offices of David Michael Cantor and speak to an attorney about Preliminary Hearings.
+Contact DM Cantor and speak to an attorney about Preliminary Hearings.